bronson/table_differ/README.md

 Property.diff_snapshot ignore: %w[ id created_at updated_at ]
 ```

-Note that if you ignore the primary key, tablediffer can no longer compute which
+Note that if you ignore the primary key, Table Differ can no longer compute which
 columns have changed.
 Changed records will appear as a simultaneous add and remove,
 and the changed column will always be empty.
 In those cases, just call it like this: